Cory Glauner, Unguided Moose Hunt Report

 In my opinion, hunting moose is kind of like whitetail hunting.

 I guess I was imagining something more along the lines of an archery elk hunt during the rut where you travel the country calling for bulls, but it wasn’t like that at all.
 Don’t get me wrong, you do call and they come in readily.
 In fact I think they are easier to call than elk, but you don’t travel around much.
 You really can’t because of both the terrain (tundra sucks to walk in) and the size of a bull moose.
-As we were soon to find out, packing out a moose on your back is no easy task and we were glad that we took everyone’s advice to stay near camp and call.
+As we were soon to find out, packing out a moose on your back is no easy task and we were glad that we took everyone’s advice to stay near camp and call the moose to us.

 On the second night right before dark we heard a bull raking and calling across the lake from us.
 Dark was fast approaching, and by the time he showed himself at 400 yards we had just a few minutes of light left.
 To be a legal bull in the unit we were hunting, he had to be either 50 inches wide or have at least three brow tines on one side (more on that later), and he did have three brows and even looked wide enough to boot.
 Legal bull!
 However, being from Idaho we assumed that Alaska had the same shooting hours law that we do and that it was too late to legally shoot, so we just watched him come in and tried to quietly go to bed in the hopes that he would be there in the morning.
 Minutes later we heard him grunting just yards behind camp.
 Frustrating to say the least.
 The next morning he was nowhere to be found and we sent a text with the inReach to the pilot asking about shooting hours….
 Alaska doesn’t have shooting hours.
 We could have shot him and been on the board.
 Ugh.